Moment of Truth World Tour: Overview

-In Europe, Houston visited 12 countries, playing to over half a million fans.
-Houston played nine consecutive nights at Wembley Arena in London.
-At the same time, the singer had just broken The Beatles' record of seven consecutive #1 singles in the US.
-A party was thrown with guests such as Elton John, Fleetwood Mac, and Clive Davis.
-Houston cancelled an Italian concert date after agreeing to fly back to London to pay tribute to a then-imprisoned Nelson Mandela who was celebrating his birthday.
-Houston performed a set at Wembley Stadium, playing to over 72,000 fans during the historic event.
+During May 1988, Houston played nine consecutive nights at Wembley Arena in London, then a historic record for a female performer at the arena, surpassing Tina Turner's seven-date residence during her Break Every Rule World Tour.
+On June 11, Houston cancelled an Italian concert date after agreeing to fly back to London to pay tribute to a then-imprisoned Nelson Mandela in support of the anti-apartheid movement at the Nelson Mandela 70th Birthday Tribute benefit concert.
+Houston performed a set at Wembley Stadium, playing to over 72,000 fans during the event.
 Following this, Houston resumed her tour in Italy.
-In 1988, Houston returned from the European leg to perform a benefit concert for the United Negro College Fund on August 28 at Madison Square Garden in New York.
+Following the end of the European leg of the tour, Houston returned to the United States to perform a benefit concert for the United Negro College Fund on August 28 at Madison Square Garden in New York City, which was then followed by an Arista Records party in Houston's honor for setting her consecutive number ones chart record.
 It was Houston's only North American date during 1988 after playing 89 dates the previous year.
 The concert raised over $300,000 for the UNCF.

-The tour was one of the top ten highest-grossing tours of the year.
-The North American leg of the tour alone grossed over $24 million, enough to make her the second highest-earning female entertainer of the year according to Forbes.
-In addition, the European leg was sold out.
+The tour was one of the top ten highest-grossing tours of 1987.
+The North American leg of the tour alone grossed over $24 million, helping make Houston the second highest-earning female entertainer of the year, according to Forbes.
+Every date of the European leg of the tour was sold out.